goerz/python-localvenv-kernel/FAQ.md

 ## Why do I have to install `ipykernel` manually?

-We do not modify the environment.
+Virtual environments should be reproducible.
+We will not modify the project environment in any way.

 ## How can I change the directory for the virtual environment?

-Environment variable
+Currently, the virtual environment has to be in a `.venv` folder.
+In future versions, we will allow to change this via an environment variable.

 ## How does this kernel differ from poetry-kernel?